microsoft/EdgeML/tf/README.md

 ## Installation

-Use pip and the provided requirements to first install dependencies and then the `edgeml` library.
+Use pip and the provided requirements file to first install required dependencies before installing the `edgeml` library.
+Details for cpu based installation and gpu based installation provided below.

 ### CPU